jsheyl/summerSchools17/ubc/program.md

 This page will continue to be updated as details are confirmed for room assignments, session times and detailed course information.

-**Important**: Before the start of the summer school all eligible attendees must obtain:
+**Important**: All attendees must bring their laptops and power cords (if your battery does not last all day).
+Before the start of the summer school all eligible attendees must obtain:
 1. their Compute Canada acounts.
 You can find detailed instructions [here](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account).
 Please note that you need only a CCDB account to log in to the new systems, so only Step 1 (and Step 3 for